-Performance portability tools: Another popular approach to performance portability is to implement a model using a framework that takes care of parallel execution on a target platform.
-Frameworks such as Kokkos (Carter Edwards et al., 2014), SyCL and OpenMP are good examples and the new "Omega" ocean component of E3SM mentioned previously is being developed to use Kokkos.
-In principle this approach retains single-source science code, while enabling portability to a variety of different hardware.
-However, it is hard to insulate the oceanographer from the syntax of the framework (which are often only available in C++) and, while the framework may be portable, obtaining good performance often requires that it be used in a different way from one platform to another.
-In OpenMP for instance, the directives needed to parallelise a code for a multi-core CPU are not the same as those needed to offload code to an accelerator.
+Performance portability tools.
+Another popular approach to performance portability is to implement a model using a framework that takes care of parallel execution on a target platform.
+Frameworks such as Kokkos (Carter Edwards et al., 2014), SYCL, and OpenMP are good examples, and the new Omega ocean component of E3SM mentioned previously is being developed to use Kokkos.
+In principle, this approach retains single-source science code while enabling portability to a variety of different hardware.
+However, it is hard to insulate the oceanographer from the syntax of the framework (which is often only available in C++), and, while the framework may be portable, obtaining good performance often requires that it be used in a different way from one platform to another.
+In OpenMP, for instance, the directives needed to parallelise a code for a multi-core CPU are not the same as those needed to offload code to an accelerator.

-New programming languages: The Climate Modeling Alliance (CliMA) has adopted a radically new approach by rewriting ocean and atmospheric models from scratch using the programming language Julia (Perkel, 2019; Sridhar et al., 2022).
+New programming languages.
+The Climate Modeling Alliance (CliMA) has adopted a radically new approach by rewriting ocean and atmospheric models from scratch using the programming language Julia (Perkel, 2019; Sridhar et al., 2022).
 Designed to overcome the "two-language problem" (Churavy et al., 2022), Julia is ideally suited to harness emerging HPC architectures based on GPUs (Besard et al., 2017; Bezanson et al., 2017).
-First results with CliMA's ocean model, Oceananigans.jl (Ramadhan et al., 2020), run on 64 NVIDIA A100 GPUs exhibit 10 Simulation Years Per Day (SYPD) at 8 km horizontal resolution (Silverstri et al., 2024).
-This performance is similar to current-generation CPU-based ocean climate models run at much coarser resolution (order 25-50 km resolution).
-Similarly promising benchmarks have been obtained with a barotropic configuration of a prototype of the MPAS-Ocean model, rewritten in Julia (Bishnu et al., 2023).
+First results with CliMA's ocean model, Oceananigans.jl (Ramadhan et al., 2020), run on 64 NVIDIA A100 GPUs exhibit 10 simulated years per day (SYPD) at 8 km horizontal resolution (Silverstri et al., 2024).
+This performance is similar to currentgeneration CPU-based ocean climate models run at much coarser resolution (order of 25-50 km resolution).
+Similarly promising benchmarks have been obtained with a barotropic configuration of a prototype of MPAS-Ocean, rewritten in Julia (Bishnu et al., 2023).
 Such performance gains hold great promise for accelerating operational ocean prediction at high spatial resolution run on emerging HPC hardware.

-Toward energy efficient simulations: Increased resolution, process representation, and data intensity in ocean and climate modeling is vastly expanding the need for compute cycles (more cores and smaller time steps).
-As a result, the ocean, atmosphere, and climate modeling community has recognized the need for their simulations to become more energy efficient and reduce their carbon footprint (Loft, 2020; Acosta et al., 2024; Voosen, 2024).
+Toward energy-efficient simulations.
+Increased resolution, process representation, and data intensity in ocean and climate modelling is vastly expanding the need for compute cycles (more cores and smaller time steps).
+As a result, the ocean, atmosphere, and climate modelling community has recognised the need for their simulations to become more energy-efficient and to reduce their carbon footprint (Loft, 2020; Acosta et al., 2024; Voosen, 2024).
 Owing to their architecture, GPUs can play a significant role in reducing energy requirements.
-A related research frontier being spearheaded by the atmospheric modeling community is the use of mixed or reduced precision to speed up simulations (Freytag et al., 2022; Klöwer et al., 2022; Paxton et al., 2022), with a potentially desirable side effect of natively capturing stochastic parameterizations

-(Kimpson et al., 2023).
+A related research frontier being spearheaded by the atmospheric modelling community is the use of mixed or reduced precision to speed up simulations (Freytag et al., 2022; Klöwer et al., 2022; Paxton et al., 2022), with a potentially desirable side effect of natively capturing stochastic parameterisations (Kimpson et al., 2023).
 GPUs are ideally suited for such approaches, but successful implementation depends heavily on the model's numerical algorithms.